Students must meet the following requirements prior to working in the Work-Study Program:

 Ability to operate office equipment (computer,copier, and scanner)

 Excellent written/oral communication and interpersonal skills

 Physical ability to lift heavy boxes and scrapbooks

 Semester: Summer I · Location: On campus · Department: Campus Police · Interviewer: Chief Carr

 Hours per week: 15 hrs. per week.
 Three hours during morning shift or three hours during evening shift Monday-Friday (flexible according to student's schedule)

 Duties: Wide/ride various campus areas and report to police dispatcher any suspicious activity observed.
 Student will not make any personal contact with any suspicious person.
 Student will make themselves familiar with various areas on campus to be able to assist people withn accurate directions.
 Student will make themselves familiar with campus activities to be able to give helpful information.
 Student may be asked to assist by providing handicap and courtesy escorts by using department golf carts.

 Qualifications: Student must have excellent people skills, communications skills, and observational skills.
 In addition, the student is required to have a strong work ethic, and must be honest, self-motivated, and dedicated.

-Semester: Spring 2014 · Location: On-Campus · Department: Child Development · Interviewer: Robert Castro or Patrice Lewis
+Semester: Summer I · Location: On-Campus · Department: Child Development · Interviewer: Robert Castro or Patrice Lewis

 Provide quality care and experiences for children in a child care setting.